wetryingtodorock/getblock-docs/en/rpc-service/btg/json-rpc/btg_scantxoutset.md

 ---
-title: btg:scantxoutset \[POST\] {disallowed}
+title: scantxoutset  {disallowed} - Bitcoin Gold
-description: EXPERIMENTAL warning this call may be removed or changed in futurereleases.
+description: Example code for the scantxoutset  {disallowed} json-rpc method. Сomplete guide on how to use scantxoutset  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters